Living in Australia?

-There is not much point in looking for a place before you arrive in Australia, as rental and property markets can move fast in Australia´s big cities.
-Furthermore, it is neither advisable nor legal to sign a rental agreement (never mind purchasing property) without viewing the place beforehand.
+There is not much point in looking for a place before you arrive in Australia, as rental and property markets can move fast in the big cities.
+Furthermore, it is neither advisable nor legal to sign a rental agreement —never mind purchasing property— without viewing the place beforehand.
 Temporary furnished accommodation, especially in serviced apartments, is widely available in most cities.

 Real estate agents are required by law to rent apartments on a first-come first-served basis, and competition, particularly for big apartments, can be fierce.
-Once a viewing has been arranged, be sure to bring the application form together with photocopies of your required documents, so you can act immediately if you like the place.
+Once a viewing has been arranged, it would be wise to bring the application form together with photocopies of your required documents so you can act immediately if you like the place.

 Both you and the landlord/estate agent should complete the condition report, which records the physical state of the property before you move in.
 Together with your security deposit, this document will be lodged with the Residential Tenancies Bonds Authority until the termination of your contract.

 Most people start their search by checking the daily local newspapers or by asking an estate agent for a list of rental properties available.
 The real estate agent will then arrange a viewing of the accommodation.
 The Internet is also a popular source when looking for your new home.

 A helpful online starting point is the BCL Australian City Life Site, which offers guides to all major cities, including a section on property for rent or sale in the area.
 When browsing the Internet for housing, be aware of the Australian use of the word suburb; it does not necessarily denote a residential neighborhood on the outskirts of town, but may simply refer to an area defined by one postcode.